In Years 7 – 11 and in the Sixth Form students are set ambitious target grades based upon prior attainment.

-In year 10 students receive a GCSE Minimum Target Grade which they carry into year 11.
+In Year 10, students receive a GCSE Minimum Target Grade (MTG) which they carry into year 11.

 In each year group there are three rounds of tracking based on ‘common assessments’ as well as other teacher assessment and observations.

-In year 9 and 10 students receive at working at grade band and in year 11 they are tracked at a single working at grade.
+In Year 10, students receive a 'Working at' grade band; in Year 11 they are tracked at a single 'Working at' grade.

-In years 12 and 13 students are tracked using A level working at grades.
+In Year 12 and 13, students are tracked using A level 'Working at' grades.

 We advise parents to review their child’s tracking carefully so success is celebrated and areas that needs improving become a particular focus for improvement.
 Any concerns should be directed towards the relevant member of staff.

 All students in Key Stage Three sit formal exams once a year.